Evacuation

 Status for London Fire Brigade

-In December 2019, the National Fire Chiefs Council (NFCC) published the reviewed guidance that provides information for FRSs to change evacuation strategies and perform mass rescue, based on advice and information from FRS leads.
+In December 2019, the National Fire Chiefs Council (NFCC) published the reviewed guidance that provides information for fire and rescue services to change evacuation strategies and perform mass rescue, based on advice and information from fire and rescue service leads.
 This has undergone significant scrutiny and been subject to external review by health and safety consultants.

-In August 2022, the NFCC surveyed all FRSs (with the exception of the LFB) in England about their progress against the recommendations.
-In response to recommendation 33.22b:
+NFCC surveyed all fire and rescue services (with the exception of the LFB) in England about their progress against the recommendations.
+All services have completed the necessary action.

 Training on the new policy has been provided to all operational staff via computer-based training packages and face to face training for Watch and senior officers.
 This training is reinforced by guided learning exercises for station-based staff.